The project will develop three Outputs

 - in what way do preschool teachers support and stimulate children ́s social and communicational skills through play?
 And what characterizes their actions?

 - in what way can the children be recognized as active agents in the creation of play?- what kind of possibilities and obstacles can be detected by the invention?

 The training methodology (IO2) on play based learning is a teaching method comprises the principles and methods used by preschool teachers to enable children learning through play.
-The methodology will be based on guidelines, a set of principles that will provide directions to teachers to enhance children’s understanding and linguistic production through the use of the play in preschools.
-The main sections of the guidelines will be:
+The methodology is based on guidelines, a set of principles that provide directions to teachers to enhance children’s understanding and linguistic production through the use of the play in preschools.
+The main sections of the guidelines are:

 - the concept of play-based methodologies and play;

 - the role of teachers: direct and indirect teachers’ intervention in play;

 - essential aspects that make symbolic play a source of learning and developing linguistic skills in childhood

 - correct adoptions of play in preschools:

 The peer review toolkit (IO3) is a tool to evaluate all preschool services in Europe on the correct implementation of play based learning methodologies in play activities.
 The aims of the IO3 are:

 - Engaging in reflective, constructive and analytical discussion with a peer on the use of play based learning activities